Why has my chiropractor touched me there?

 Tips regarding patients and their clothing:

-• Consider making patients aware prior to their appointment that they may need to wear a gown.
-This allows the patient to consider what clothing might be most suitable and comfortable to wear.
+• Consider making patients aware prior to their appointment that they may be asked to remove or adjust clothing, if they’re comfortable doing so.
+This allows the patient to consider what clothing might be most suitable and practical to wear.

-• Be sure you explain to patients why you would like them to move or adjust their clothing, keeping in mind it may not be obvious to them.
+• Be sure you explain to patients why you would like them to remove or adjust their clothing, keeping in mind it may not be obvious to them.

-• Provide the patient with clean towels and/or gowns to keep covered the parts of their body not being treated.
-Please note, these must be of a sufficient size to protect the patient’s modesty.
+• Provide the patient with clean towels and/or gowns to keep the parts of their body not being treated covered.
+These must be of a sufficient size to adequately cover all patients.

-• If moving or adjusting the patient’s clothing during treatment, seek the patient’s consent before this is done, and ensure you offer to re-position the clothing afterwards.
+• If moving or adjusting the patient’s clothing once treatment has begun, seek the patient’s consent first, and ensure you offer to re-position the clothes afterwards.

-• If clothing needs to be removed, be very clear about what you want them to remove and what they should leave on.
+• Be very clear about what you want patients to remove and what they should leave on.
 Simply asking them to undress is likely to cause confusion and apprehension.

-• If undressing, give them privacy when undressing and dressing by either having a screen for them to go behind, or by leaving the room, even if they aren’t removing much.
+• Give patients privacy when undressing and dressing by either having a screen for them to go behind, or by leaving the room.

 Gender is irrelevant

 It’s easy to think that allegations of inappropriate touching are predominately issues when treating patients of the opposite gender.
 However, this isn’t the case.
-Regardless of your and the patient’s gender, there is always a possibility for the patient to feel uncomfortable during treatment.
+Regardless of the patient’s or your gender, there’s always a possibility for the patient to feel uncomfortable.
 The way you explain treatment to patients and seek their informed consent should not differ based on the patient’s gender.

 Informed consent

-As chiropractic is very hands-on, it’s important to clearly explain to patients where they’re going to be touched, and why.
+As chiropractic is very hands-on, it’s important to clearly explain to patients where you’re proposing to touch them, and why.
 It may even require you to demonstrate on yourself exactly where you’re referring to.
 Remember that in some cases you won’t directly touch the patient where they feel pain or discomfort, so the treatment area may not be obvious to them.
 Keep in mind that even after treatment has commenced, patients can withdraw consent at any time if they don’t feel comfortable.

 Record keeping